Britain's Got Talent: Semi-finals and Final

-Judges and Presenters
+Judges and presenters

-For the first four series after the show began in June 2007, the judging panel consisted of music executive and television producer Simon Cowell, television personality and actress Amanda Holden, newspaper editor and tabloid journalist Piers Morgan.
+For the first four series after the show began in June 2007, the judging panel consisted of music executive and television producer Simon Cowell, television personality and actress Amanda Holden, and newspaper editor and tabloid journalist Piers Morgan.
 In 2009, the producers made plans to alter the show's format to allow for a fourth judge when the third series was set to begin, with plans for Kelly Brook to be the new judge on the panel.
-Less than a week after the series began, this change was dropped on the belief that this alteration to the show's format would complicate it, resulting in Brooks being credited as a guest judge for that series.
+Less than a week after the series began, this change was dropped on the belief that this alteration to the show's format would complicate it, resulting in Brook being credited as a guest judge for that series.
 In 2010, Cowell fell ill during filming of the fourth series and was unable to attend the Birmingham auditions, leading to Louis Walsh stepping in as a guest judge in his place until he recovered.

 In 2011, the panel saw its first major change, when Morgan revealed he was leaving the show to travel to America and begin filming of his new show.
 After Cowell announced he wouldn't be present for the fifth series' auditions due to his busy schedule with launching The X Factor USA, the panel was replaced with comedian Michael McIntyre and former America's Got Talent judge David Hasselhoff, to join Holden during the auditions.
 Walsh returned as a guest judge for the London auditions, due to Hasselhoff's commitments with a pantomime at that time.
 When the series entered its live episodes, Cowell returned to oversee the acts as a fourth judge.
 In October 2011, both Hasselhoff and McIntyre declined to return for the sixth series, while Cowell announced he was returning full-time to the show.